bcgov/design-research-guide/docs/planning-research/index.md

 - [Intercept testing](https://bcgov.github.io/user-research-guide/activities/intercept.html)
 - Shadowing & observations

+You can conduct [remote research activities](https://bcgov.github.io/user-research-guide/activities/remote-research.html) if meeting participants in person is not an option.

 ## Identify the Right Participants

 Doing user research with real users of your service is the best way to get meaningful information.
 Asking for feedback from people in your office won't give you insight into how effective your service is at meeting user needs.